-While in Kiev, Active Ukraine also sponsored tour I did.
+While in Kiev, Active Ukraine also sponsored a tour I did.

 In all cases, opinions expressed herein are my own; don’t worry – I haven’t sold my soul.